Effective date: 14 February 2020

 - to improve or to identify areas for improvement of our technology and our business.

 We take measures to ensure that your personal data is kept secure and to limit our processing activities to what is necessary for our legitimate interests.
 We also give you the right to object to processing that we undertake for our legitimate interests (please see the section entitled “your data protection rights” below); however please note that if you exercise your right to object to some of our processing activities we may need to restrict access to our Websites or particular parts of them.

-In some cases, we may also have a legal obligation to collect personal data from you or may otherwise need the personal data to protect your vital interests or those of another person (e.g. for the purposes of contacting the Office for Nuclear Regulation if you provide information about our business or technology that we are required to report to them).
+In some cases, we may also have a legal obligation to collect personal data from you or may otherwise need the personal data to protect your vital interests or those of another person (e.g. for the purposes of contacting a regulatory/government agency or third party if you provide information about our business or technology that we are required to report to them).

 If we ask you to provide personal data to comply with a legal requirement or to perform a contract with you, we will make this clear at the relevant time and advise you whether the provision of your personal data is mandatory or not (as well as of the possible consequences if you do not provide your personal data).